amartya2002/pestpost/README.md

 - `review/code-review`: Branch where code changes are submitted for peer review before merging into `develop`.
 - `collaboration/design-update`: Branch for collaborative work on a design update feature.

-## Environment-specific Branches

-- `dev`: Branch for development environment, where developers work on new features and fixes.
-- `staging`: Branch for staging environment, where changes are tested before being promoted to production.
-- `production`: Represents the production environment, mirroring the live website's code.

 ## Branch Naming Rules

 1. Use lowercase letters for branch names.